softlion/XamSvg-Samples/README.md

 SvgFillMode | FillMode | Fit, Fill, Crop.
 Useful only if both width and height are forced.
 Default to Fit to maintain the aspect ratio.
 PreventTintOnIos | bool | Default to false.
 Prevents tinting on iOS, thus always displaying the original image.

+All properties are bindable, but Xamarin Forms does not support changing them after the control using this SvgImageSource is rendered.

+SvgImageSource can be used in Button.ImageSource, ToolbarItem.IconImageSource, ...

 ## Android native

 Layout properties: